mixxxdj/manual/source/hardware/controllers/vestax_vci_400.rst

 The VCI-400 requires its own power supply; it does not run on USB bus power.

-Vestax went out of business in 2014.
+This controller has been discontinued as Vestax went out of business in 2014.

+.. versionadded:: 1.10.1

 Compatibility
 -------------